 Unfortunately, opioids and spinal cord injuries go hand in hand because SCI survivors experience a lot of pain.
 Opioids are highly addictive, and according to theNational Institute on Drug Abuse, 50,000 people died in 2019 from opioid-involved overdoses.

-Over half the United States has implemented a medical cannabis program so far.
+Over half of the United States has implemented a medical cannabis program so far.
 It’s only natural to wonder if cannabis might be a good solution for you.
 Chronic pain is themost common reason people seek medical cannabis, with 62% of patients consuming it for pain.

 If you’re interested in trying medical cannabis, sign up with Heally.
 We’ll connect you with a certified doctor in your state to begin the certification process to receive your medical marijuana card.